ellemouton/website/content/drafts/normal-operation-pre-taproot.md

 That’s better.

-From the above diagram, notice that Alice and Bob’s latest commitment transaction are actually out of sync.
+From the above diagram, notice that Alice's and Bob’s latest commitment transactions are actually out of sync.
 This is fine since none of the updates have been irrevocably committed yet.
 That might seem hard to believe since the commitment transactions look so different so let’s walk through the consequences of either of these transactions ending up on-chain from the perspective of both